-- 13. Minimum numbers of parking spaces required - A. The minimum number of off-street parking spaces shall be determined in accordance with the table that follows unless a greater number is required elsewhere in this ordinance. - B. Where the table speaks of "workers in the establishment" and the like, it shall mean
+13. Minimum numbers of parking spaces required

-- the maximum number which are on the premises at any one time.
+- A. The minimum number of off-street parking spaces shall be determined in accordance with the following table unless a greater number is required elsewhere in this ordinance. - B. Where the table refers to employees, it means the maximum number on the premises at any one time.
 For example, two part-time workers whose hours do not overlap shall be counted as only one worker for purposes of parking requirements.
 If the two such part-time workers have hours which do overlap, then they shall be counted as two workers. - C. Parking spaces for those with physical disability shall be designed and provided as part of the minimum number of parking spaces required by this ordinance, and shall be designed, constructed and marked in accordance with Title III of the American's with Disabilities Act, Public Law 101-336 (ADA) and section of Act 230 of the Public Acts of 1972, as amended (Michigan Barrier Free Design Standards). - D. Requirements for multiple-use buildings or areas within buildings shall be computed from the table after allocating the units of measure to each use.
 All uses listed assume that the establishment will be conducted in a manner customary for similar uses in the city in the past.
 If another or different type or manner of use is contemplated, the applicant shall detail any unusual features of the proposed use which shall bear upon the adequacy of parking.
-In the event the building official shall have reasonable doubt as to the application of the table to a use or application, he shall refer the matter to the Zoning Board of Appeals for determination. - E. In the event all or a portion of a basement or other floor area is clearly and definitely set aside and restricted to dead storage. the housing of structural mechanical equipment such as furnaces and the like and not involving human occupancy, such area shall be excluded from floor area computations requiring parking to be provided, but such areas shall not be converted to human occupancy or use thereafter without first providing any additional parking which would be required upon recomputation.
-Storage shall not be deemed "dead" if access to the stored materials occurs with a frequency greater than one time per week.
+In the event the building official shall have reasonable doubt as to the application of the table to a use or application, he shall refer the matter to the Zoning Board of Appeals for determination.